Blepharoplasty/Eyelid Surgery in Memphis

 There is no “right” age for eyelid surgery.
 While drooping eyelids can be a result of aging, sagging and excess skin in eyelids can be a problem for young people, too.
 We see patients of all age ranges for blepharoplasty.

 The blepharoplasty procedure takes about an hour to complete.
 In addition, eyelid surgery is minimally invasive, requires little time off from work, and is easy to perform.
 Bruising and swelling are usually minimal when blepharoplasty patients follow the Langsdon Clinic post treatment instructions.
+Dr. Langsdon can address any questions you have regarding your eyelid surgery during your personalized consultation.

 Blepharoplasty with Additional Treatments